On Stein's test of uniformity on the hypersphere

 The null correlation kernel $\bs\mapsto\rho(\bs,\bt)$ is shown in Figure \ref{fig:cor0} for $\bt=(0,0,1)^\top$.
 The kernel only depends on $\bs^\top\bt$ (i.e., it is isotropic).
 Increasing $\lambda$ has the effect of localizing the range of the correlation kernel at $\bs=\bt$.
 This happens both for positive and negative correlations.
-Positive correlations are located at the northern hemisphere, for $\lambda$ close to zero (Figure \ref{fig:cor0:1}), and then concentrate at $\bs=\bt$ for large $\lambda$ (Figure \ref{fig:cor0:3}).
+Positive correlations are located on the northern hemisphere, for $\lambda$ close to zero (Figure \ref{fig:cor0:1}), and then concentrate at $\bs=\bt$ for large $\lambda$ (Figure \ref{fig:cor0:3}).
 Negative correlations are located on the southern hemisphere for small $\lambda$, but then are attracted to parallels close to the north pole for large $\lambda$.
 Indeed, for large $\lambda$, near-zero correlations appear at the south pole and southern hemisphere.

 Finally, Figure \ref{fig:cor1} shows the fixed-alternative correlation kernel $\bs\mapsto\rho'(\bs,\bt)$, now dependent on $(\bs^\top\bt,\bmu^\top\bs,\bmu^\top\bt)$, for $\bmu=(0,-1,0)^\top$ and $\bt=(0,0,1)^\top$.
 For $\kappa=1$, the non-isotropy is subtle, with the effects of $\bmu$ being very mild, and the correlations resemble those in Figure \ref{fig:cor0}.
 The non-isotropy becomes evident for $\kappa=10$, where $\bmu$ affects the correlation field with the field value at $\bs$ depending on the angle between $\bs$ and $\bmu$.
 Strong positive correlations are still maintained at $\bs=\bt$, as expected.